MomSayAI/Generalized-Existence-Theory/README.md

-# GET: A Computable and Programmable Four-Phase Protocol Recursive Hierarchy — The Unique Syntax of All That Can Be Said
+# Generalized Existence Theory (GET): A Four-Phase Recursive Protocol Hierarchy — The Unique Syntax of All That Can Be Said
-From Vacuum Fluctuations to Intelligent Civilizations: A Zero-Ad-Hoc, Cross-Scale Inevitable Unification
+From Vacuum Fluctuations to Intelligent Civilizations: A Computable, Programmable, Ad Hoc-Free, Cross-Scale, Necessary Unification

 YUQI LION
 Independent Researcher | Founder of Generalized Existence Theory (GET/SETs)